temporaer/wurzel/README.markdown

 # Parameters you can choose

+- *Note* that when running everything through `make` commands as suggested above, you need to adjust the `dijkstra/grid` parameters in the `Makefile`.

 - vesselness measure: You can mainly configure the scales at which the measure is calculated.
 Have a look at `main.py` for that purpose.